 Too many workplaces default to synchronous communication, for example, simply because that’s what humans default to.
 Yet shifting to even 10-15% fewer meetings (in favor of sending emails or asynchronous video messages instead) could translate to everyone getting a whole lot more room to focus on the real work.

-Knowing which communication channel to choose also includes knowing which channel to switch to when the situation calls for it — for example, pinpointing the moment a Slack conversation is going off the rails and it’s time to jump on Zoom.
+Knowing which communication channel to choose also includes knowing the difference between synchronous vs asynchronous communication — for example, pinpointing the moment a Slack conversation is going off the rails and it’s time to jump on Zoom.

 When we asked people to name an underrated communication skill, some variation of “listening” (especially "active listening") was, by far, the most popular response.

 Other responses include:

 This begs the question: Is listening actually underrated, or are most of us just not very good at it?

 If you’ve been told more than once that you interrupt, or your partner has said some variation of yes, I did tell you about that; you just weren’t paying close attention, or you’ve gotten feedback that you take up too much airtime in meetings, you might want to invest in improving your listening skills.

 Knowing how to send information is only half of being a good communicator.
 Receiving it well is the other part (and the trickier one, at that).
 Make a concerted effort to become a better, more active listener — it won’t just improve your work life; it’ll have a positive effect on all your relationships.

 A few resources to get you started: